-The Whistle Blower Policy (Vigil Mechanism) was constituted by the Board of Directors, pursuant to Section 177 of the Companies Act, 2013 and the Rules made there under and Clause 49 of the Listing Agreement, to report genuine concerns of directors and Employees.
-The Policy has been posted on the website of the Company (http:// www.voltamptransformers.com/pdf/whistle_blower_policy.pdf).
-No person has been denied access to Audit Committee.
+The Whistle Blower Policy (Vigil Mechanism) was constituted by the Board of Directors, pursuant to Section 177 of the Companies Act, 2013 and the Rules made thereunder to report genuine concerns of Directors and Employees.
+The Policy has been posted on the website of the Company (http://www.voltamptransformers.com/pdf/ whistle_blower_policy.pdf).

 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL) ACT, 2013

 The Company has in place an Anti Sexual Harassment Policy in line with the requirements of the Sexual Harassment of Women at the Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 Internal Complaint Committee (ICC) has been set up to redress complaints received regarding sexual harassment.
 All employees (permanent, contractual, temporary, trainees) are covered under this policy.
 During the year under review, no complaints were reported to the Board.